jmd-dk/concept/concept/docs/installation.rst

 running CO\ *N*\ CEPT.

-If you are installing CO\ *N*\ CEPT without the use of the ``installer`` or some crucial part of the environemnt was not picked up during the installation, you may add it yourself to the ``.env`` file, i.e. place
+If you are installing CO\ *N*\ CEPT without the use of the ``installer`` or some crucial part of the environment was not picked up during the installation, you may add it yourself to the ``.env`` file, i.e. place

 .. code-block:: bash